nielsbasjes/yauaa/documentation/content/expect/_index.md

 weight = 10
 +++

-This library extracts as many as possible fields from the provided User-Agent value.
+This library extracts as many as possible fields from the provided User-Agent value and (if available) the provided [Client Hints](https://wicg.github.io/ua-client-hints/).

 As an example the useragent of my phone (from a while ago):